 Some chemicals are chosen based on tradition or cost.
 In recent years, efforts have been made to find less hazardous alternatives to some of the chemicals commonly used.

-Some examples of substitution of chemical hazards in healthcare:

-- Replacing mercury-containing devices (manometers, thermometers) with non-mercury containing alternatives - Using hydrogen peroxide-based cleaners rather than chlorine- based cleaners
+Some examples of substitution of chemical hazards in healthcare are the replacement of mercury-containing devices (manometers, thermometers) with non-mercury containing alternatives and the use of hydrogen peroxide-based cleaners rather than chlorine- based cleaners.